Hi Cheryl,

 Keep handling social situations this way, allowing him to be the one to pull away from you and decide when (or if) he wants to interact with others.
 Embrace his clinginess (literally) and enjoy having him on your lap.
 Soak up these last days of it being just the two of you (or three, with daddy).
 Even if he spends the entire party on your lap (if you still have a lap) or right next to you, so what?
 Don’t worry about it or project even the tiniest bit of disappointment in him.
 This is an instance when “letting go” is best.

 Trust your son’s need to withdraw, and allow him to, no matter how uncharacteristic or unreasonable the behavior might seem, but don’t let go of rules and limits if he acts out.
-The anticipation of the birth of a new sibling and the adjustment in the first months afterwards causes some children to test by misbehaving.
+The anticipation of the birth of a new sibling and the adjustment in the first months afterwards cause some children to act out their discomfort by testing our limits.
 If we feel sorry or guilty, we might follow an impulse to give in and allow misbehavior rather than setting the usual limits.
 Children in difficult transitions actually need the opposite — to feel even more “nested”, reined-in by our firm, consistent boundaries.
 When our kids are feeling wobbly, which usually (and inconveniently) coincides with our own wobbliness, they need us to stay on the ball, kindly setting them straight.
 I know this isn’t your issue right now (be grateful!), but it might happen later.

 Most importantly, please relax, breathe deeply and try not to add any of your anxiety, worries, guilt or fear to the equation.
 This will pass, I swear, and soon your boy will revert back to being his friendly, articulate, outgoing and funny self.
 Some children calm down considerably as soon as the baby’s born.
 Others take a few more months to transition to a change they perceive as both positive and negative.
 Accept it all with open arms.
 Try to enjoy all the ups and downs of this exciting chapter in your life, and please let me know how it goes…